Best Ways To Clean And Protect Your Valuable Construction Tools

 Use a small amount of degreaser on metal and plastic tools to remove grease as well as tar, adhesive and other sticky substances.

-Wipe wooden handles with a linseed oil, wood wax or conditioner to polish and protect the wood.
+Wipe wooden handles with linseed oil, wood wax or a conditioner to polish and protect the wood.

 Empty and clean your tool boxes, bags and belts with a damp cloth or leather conditioner.